socketsupply/docs/guides/faq/index.md

 Operator isn't a service, it runs entirely within your network and can be administered by your organization.
-Changes made with Operator tools are sync'd between team members and can be reverted and exported with Operator Time Machine.
+Changes made with Operator tools are sync'd between team members and can be reverted and exported with <b>Operator Time Machine</b>.

 ## Do you collect telemetry data?

-No. Use `Little Snitch` or `MITM` if you want to double check.
-But our reasons are, like you, we have work to do and wouldn't want someone watching over our shoulder as we do it.
+No!
+Use `Little Snitch` or `MITM` if you want to double check.
+But our reasons are that, like you, we have work to do and wouldn't want someone watching over our shoulder as we do it.

 ## Do you audit the dependencies you use in your product?